edgio-docs/edgio-docs/src/guides/v7/basics.md

         -   Determine how your content is routed through our network.
         -   Define when web browsers should use [predictive prefetching](/guides/performance/prefetching) and the content that will be delivered before it is requested by your users.
     -   Gain performance insights through which you can fine-tune your configuration through our [Observability](/guides/performance/observability) solution.
+    -   Speed up development and improve collaboration between your teams through:
+	    -   Site previews for each deployment which allow your team to quickly review changes and identify issues.
-    -   Speed up development by quickly iterating through different variations of your site through our [Traffic Splitting](/guides/performance/traffic_splitting) solution.
+	    -   Our [Traffic Splitting](/guides/performance/traffic_splitting) solution which allow your team to quickly iterate through different variations of your site.
 -   [{{ PRODUCT_SECURITY }}.](/guides/security) We automatically provide distributed denial-of-service (DDOS) protection to traffic that runs behind {{ PRODUCT }}.
-Apply additional protection to your web applications and APIs through our [Web Application Firewall solution](/guides/security/waf).
+Apply additional protection to your web applications and APIs through:
+    -   A [Web Application Firewall solution](/guides/security/waf) through which you can monitor, detect, and prevent application layer attacks.
+	-   Basic [website security](/guides/security/edgejs_security), such as a Content Security Policy (CSP), a TLS certificate, Basic Authentication enforcement, environment variables for sensitive data (e.g., API keys), and protection against cache poisoning.
+	-   An [Origin shield](/guides/security/origin_shield) that reduces traffic to your origin servers through an additional caching layer.
 -   [{{ PRODUCT_PLATFORM }}.](/guides/sites_frameworks/getting_started) If you are currently using a JavaScript framework, then you can improve your website's performance by using our serverless workers to quickly render server-side content in a scalable manner.